abhinavpeddi95/Seoul-bike-prediction/README.md

 This repository contains code and resources for predicting the bike rental demand in Seoul.
 The project utilizes a dataset of historical bike rental records to train and evaluate machine learning models for demand prediction.

 # Dataset
 The dataset used in this project is sourced from the Seoul Bike Sharing System.
 It includes information such as date, time, weather conditions, and the number of bikes rented.
-The dataset can be found in the google drive link.
+The dataset can be found in the google drive [link](https://drive.google.com/file/d/1lfgJXAJJIYmSJq6Tj4feqPBUQfEBndh6/view?usp=drive_link).

 # Project Structure
 The repository is structured as follows:

 <b>Seoul_bike_prediction.csv</b>: This file contains the dataset used for training and testing the models.
 To view the dataset click [here](https://drive.google.com/file/d/1lfgJXAJJIYmSJq6Tj4feqPBUQfEBndh6/view?usp=drive_link)

-<b>Seoul_bike_prediction</b>: This directory contains Jupyter notebooks used for data exploration, preprocessing, model training, and evaluation.
+<b>Seoul_bike_prediction.ipynb</b>: This directory contains Jupyter notebooks used for data exploration, preprocessing, model training, and evaluation.

 # Requirements
 To run the code in this repository, you need the following dependencies: